Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - Bilt Rewards – Bilt with Session M

-- Blue Rewards – Al Futtain Retail Group with The Entertainer
+- Blue Rewards -Al Futtaim Retail Group with the ENTERTAINER business

 - FAB Rewards – First Abu Dhabi Bank